espressif/esptool/docs/en/troubleshooting.rst

 .. only:: esp8266

-   Use any of `Serial terminal programs`_ to view the boot log.
+   Use any of `serial terminal programs`_ to view the boot log.
 (ESP8266 baud rate is 74880bps).
 See if the program is crashing during early startup or outputting an error message.

 .. only:: not esp8266

-   Use any of `Serial terminal programs`_ to view the boot log. ({IDF_TARGET_NAME} baud rate is 115200bps).
+   Use any of `serial terminal programs`_ to view the boot log. ({IDF_TARGET_NAME} baud rate is 115200bps).
 See if the program is crashing during early startup or outputting an error message.

 Serial Terminal Programs
 ------------------------